AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cues/cue-playback.md

 On Titan consoles that do not have separate <Keys.HardKey>Release</Keys.HardKey> and <Keys.HardKey>Off</Keys.HardKey>
 buttons, pressing <Keys.HardKey>Off</Keys.HardKey> followed by a playback will release it which is not what you want.
-On these select the softkey \[Off Playback Values\] then select the playback.
+On these select the softkey <Keys.SoftKey>Off Playback Values</Keys.SoftKey> then select the playback.

 Playback Groups
 ---------------